AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

   parameters: []
 {% endhighlight %}

-The following simulation loads data from an Openstreetmap file (OSM XML and PBF formats are supported) located in the classpath in the folder `maps`:
+The following simulation loads data from an Openstreetmap file (OSM, XML and PBF formats are supported) located in the classpath in the folder `maps`:
 {% highlight yaml %}
 incarnation: protelis
 environment: